Accredited training for sports coaches and volunteers

 To register select a region to find the next course in your area.

-If you are a senior school student, aged 16 years and under, and wish to participate in these courses independently (without your teacher’s attendance)you will need to have your parent/guardian complete a senior student consent form and send it to us.
+If you are a senior school student, aged 16 years and under, and wish to participate in these courses independently (without your teacher’s attendance)you will need to have your parent/guardian complete a senior student consent form (PDF, 66KB) and send it to us.